ickma.dev

 Chapter 17: Monte Carlo Methods Monte Carlo estimation replaces intractable expectations with sample averages.
 Importance sampling reweights proposal draws to reduce variance, while Markov chain methods like Gibbs sampling generate dependent samples when direct sampling is infeasible.
 Tempering improves mixing across multimodal landscapes.

-📄 Papers in Deep Learning 1 note
+📄 Papers in Deep Learning 6 notes

 Paper reading notes that focus on key ideas, math intuition, and practical takeaways.